 Summary: The legislation establishes a federal grant program to assist states in carrying out CO education programs.

 - JAMES ZADROGA 9/11 HEALTH AND COMPENSATION REAUTHORIZATION ACT

 S. 928 was introduced on April 14, 2015 by Senator Kirsten Gillibrand (NY).

 H.R.
 1786 was introduced on April 14, 2015 by Congresswoman Carolyn Maloney (NY-12).

 Summary: The legislation provides health care and economic compensation to those suffering from illness or injury due to the September 11, 2001 terrorist attacks, as well as to the families of those who died since the attacks from related injuries.
 Note: The Zadroga Act was passed into law as part of H.R.
 2029, the Fiscal Year 2016 Consolidated Appropriations Act.

 - SAFE BUILDING CODES INCENTIVE ACT

-Summary: The bill would provide an additional funding for post-disaster grants under a program administered by the Federal Emergency Management Agency to states that adopt and enforce state-wide building codes.
+Summary: The bill provides additional funding for post-disaster grants, under a program administered by the Federal Emergency Management Agency, to states that adopt and enforce state-wide building codes.